Image by Chinnapong from iStock

 Image by nathaphat from iStock

-By establishing and maintaining a high-trust environment, IT and software engineering teams can work more efficiently and effectively.
-Trust reduces friction, enables better decision-making, and fosters a positive, collaborative culture where team members feel valued and empowered.
+By nurturing and maintaining a high-trust environment, IT and software engineering teams can operate more efficiently.
+Trust decreases friction, enhances decision-making, and cultivates a positive, collaborative culture where everyone feels valued and empowered.

-Here are a few examples that IT architects as an inspiration to help their organizations create a high-trust environment:
+Here are some practical examples for IT architects looking to inspire their organizations toward a high-trust environment:

 15. PREVENT: Solve the Problem Before It Happens